zenphantom/ml-git/docs/first_project.md

 $ ml-git model add imagenet-model --metric accuracy 10 --metric precision 20 --metric recall 30
 ```

-When inserting the matrices, they will be included in the structure of your model's spec file.
+When inserting the metrics, they will be included in the structure of your model's spec file.
 An example of what it would look like would be the following structure:

 ```
 model: